sortecoevo/sortee/content/past.md

 You can find video recordings of the talks on [this OSF Meetings page](https://osf.io/meetings/SORTEE2022).
 This page includes English transcripts (and eventually will include transcripts translated to a few other languages).

+To watch recordings of plenary presentations with captions in any language, visit our [YouTube channel](https://www.youtube.com/channel/UClkqZ7VO08b6d-vpNFumNTA/playlists).

 &nbsp;

 **The plenary presenters for the 2022 SORTEE Conference were:**